How Late Can I Install a Pool Cover?

 All year round, River Pools manufactures and installs fiberglass pools in Virginia and Maryland.
 We also operate in other areas of the country through our nationwide dealers.

-If you’d like to learn more about the different types of pools, check out our comprehensive ebook "Comparing Fiberglass, Concrete, and Vinyl Liner Pools in the Modern Age.”
-It discusses cost, design, surface durability, installation… basically any aspect you’ll want to compare if you make a big pool decision.
+If you’d like to learn more about the different types of inground pools, download our free comprehensive ebook below.
+It discusses cost, design, surface durability, installation, and other important aspects that you may want to compare when shopping around for an inground pool.

 Editor's note: This blog article was updated on October 17, 2018.